Jimmy Cole (American football): Later life and death

 After graduating from Memphis State in 1955, Cole began an officiating career, starting at the school's prep games.
 By 1958, he had become a back judge in the Southeastern Conference, where he served through 1970 and officiated several bowl games, including two Sugar Bowls, one Cotton Bowl, two Orange Bowls, two Liberty Bowls, and two Gator Bowls.
-Widely regarded as one of their "elite" officials, Cole was brought into the National Football League (NFL) as a field judge in 1970 by commissioner Pete Rozelle.
+Widely regarded as one of their "elite" officials, Cole was brought into the National Football League (NFL) as a field judge in 1970.
 He was 37 at the time, being younger than most other officials hired by the NFL.
-He worked with the NFL until 1977, and served in two Pro Bowls, two conference championships, and numerous playoff games.
+He worked with the NFL through 1976, and served in two Pro Bowls, two conference championships, and numerous playoff games.

 Cole also worked at Coca-Cola, for the city of Memphis as Solid Waste Director, and on the city's Planning Commission in the 1970s.
 After leaving Memphis in 1982, he remained in the solid waste industry, later working for Browning-Ferris Industries (BFI) and Waste Management until retiring in 2008.

 Cole was inducted into the University of Memphis "M" Club Hall of Fame in 1977, the American Football Foundation Hall of Fame as both an official and a player, and the Tennessee Sports Hall of Fame in 2002.
 Additionally, he was named to the Memphis State Tigers All-Time Football Team in 1958.

 Cole died on November 17, 2022, at age 90.